Spring and Summer Hours 2022

 The University Chapel & Galleries are closed on Easter Sunday, noon on the Wednesday before Thanksgiving Day through the following Saturday, and December 24 - January 1.
 Other closures are posted in advance on our website whenever possible.

 Attire: The university's stated practice has been, and continues to be, that individuals or groups not affiliated with the university may not use our campus as a platform for their own personal or political displays or statements.
 This includes, but is not limited to, historical or replica uniforms.

 Security Measures: Visitors will be asked to open large bags or purses for inspection by the Public Safety Officer on duty.
 Additionally, all visitors to campus must comply with the University weapons policy, which prohibits the use, possession and storage of all firearms, dangerous weapons, explosives or other dangerous articles on all properties owned, leased or otherwise controlled by Washington and Lee University.
 Law enforcement officers duly authorized to carry such instruments are excepted.

-Flags: University policy does not allow flags on campus; please visit our Frequently Asked Questions page for more information.
+Flags: University policy does not allow flags on campus.

 Photography: The Museums staff wants to insure you enjoy your visit to the Chapel and share the experience with your friends.
 In order to make it a pleasant experience for all our visitors and to protect the parts of our collection that are under copyright, the photography policy must be observed.

 All tours are free of charge, though we encourage donations.
 If you are bringing a group, we ask that you consider a donation of $4 per adult and $2 per child.
 Please arrange group tours at least 24 hours ahead of time by completing our Adult Group Reservation Form.